hassanalisalem/laravel-initial-image/README.md

-# Laravel Default Profile Image
+# Laravel initial Image

-Laravel package to create default profile image using name of user.
+Laravel package to create default profile image using first two letters of a name.

 ## Installation